-- 1. Pipe and fittings for public line including potable water line. - 2.
-Tapping Sleeves and Valves. - 3.
-Corrosion Protection and Monitoring Systems. - 4.
-Underground and Aboveground Pipe Markers. - 5.
-Bedding and Cover Materials. - 6.
-Source Quality Control and Assurance.
+- A. Section Includes:

+- 1. Water Piping and Fittings.

+- 2. Tapping Saddles, Tees and Valves.

+- 3. Dismantling Joints.

+- 4. Expansion Joints.

+- 5. Underground Pipe Markers.

+- 6. Aboveground Pipe Markers

+- 7. Pipe Supports and Anchoring

+- 8. Casing Spacers

+- 9. Bedding and Backfill Materials.

+- 10. Accessories

+- 11. Source Quality Control.

+- 12. Source Quality Assurance

 - 1. Section 02 21 13 Surveying. - 2.
 Section 03 30 00 Cast-in-Place Concrete: Thrust restraints. - 3.
 Section 31 23 17 Trenching: Execution requirements for trenching. - 4.
-Section 31 23 23 Backfill: Requirements for backfill to be placed. - 5.
-Section 32 92 19 Seeding. - 6.
-Section 33 12 15 Water Surge Control Tanks. - 7.
-Section 33 12 16 Water Utility Valves. - 8.
+Section 31 23 18 Rock Removal - 5.
+Section 31 23 23 Backfill: Requirements for backfill to be placed. - 6.
+Section 32 92 19 Seeding. - 7.
+Section 46 63 15 Packaged Treatment System for Iron and Manganese Removal - 8.
+Section 33 12 16 Water Utility Valves. - 9.
 Section 33 13 00 Disinfection of Water Utility Transmission Systems.

-A. Throughout the Drawings and Specifications, the terms "jointed PVC pipe" and "bell-and-spigot PVC pipe" shall be used interchangeably.
+A. Throughout the Drawings and Specifications, the terms "jointed PVC pipe" and "belland-spigot PVC pipe" shall be used interchangeably.

-A. Pipe and Fittings:

-- 1. Basis of Measurement: By the linear foot. - 2.
+- A. Pipe and Fittings: - 1.
+Basis of Measurement: By the linear foot. - 2.
 Basis of Payment: Includes hand trimming, excavation, trenching, piping and fittings, all valves and appurtenances not listed separately on the Bid Form, bedding, backfill, compaction, tracer wire, detectable warning tape, above ground pipe marker posts, concrete thrust restraints (where applicable), mechanical joint restraints, connection to public utility water source (if not separately listed on Bid Form).
-Special excavation methods for trenching in rock or hard soils, rock removal and disposal, and/or imported bedding material, if required to meet the project specifications, shall be considered incidental to the cost of the pipe installation.
-Soil cement, if used, shall be considered incidental to the cost of the pipe installation.

-- a.
-Fusible PVC pipe, where required, shall be included in the same bid item and paid on the same basis as bell-and-spigot PVC pipe.
-All materials, labor, and equipment required to fuse, install, and test fusible PVC pipe shall be included in this same pay item. - 3.
-The actual laboratory cost of compaction, concrete, and destructive fusible PVC joint testing shall be reimbursed to the Contractor, upon submittal of invoices.
-Work performed by Contractor or Sub-Contractor related to such testing, or any other work performed by laboratory personnel outside of actual compaction, concrete, and PVC joint testing, shall be considered incidental and shall not be reimbursable from testing allowance.
+Excavation requiring specialized equipment for rock removal, as defined in Section 31 23 18 Rock Removal, will be paid for separately per Article 1.2 of same said Section 31 23 18.
+Backfill required to replace removed rock, whether imported or processed on-site to meet the project specifications, will be incidental to the cost of pipe installation.
+Similarly, soil cement, if used, shall be considered incidental to the cost of the pipe installation. - 3.
+The actual laboratory cost of concrete and compaction testing shall be reimbursed to the Contractor, upon submittal of invoices.
+Work performed by Contractor or Sub-Contractor related to such testing, or any other work performed by laboratory personnel outside of actual compaction and concrete testing shall be considered incidental and shall not be reimbursable from testing allowance.
 Work shall be coordinated and directed by Engineer.
 Contractor shall pay for all failed tests. - 4.
 The cost of work associated with hydrostatic pressure testing for main pipeline and horizontal directional drills shall be paid via a separate bid item.
 The cost of work associated with hydrostatic pressure testing for all other facilities (including site piping, pump stations, chlorination buildings, tanks, etc.) for which a separate bid item is not provided shall be considered incidental to their respective bid items. - 5.
 The cost of work associated with disinfection and bacteriological testing for main pipeline and wash crossings shall be paid via a separate bid item.
 The cost of Contractor's work associated with disinfection and bacteriological testing for all other facilities (including site piping, pump stations, chlorination buildings, etc.) for which a separate bid item is not provided shall be considered incidental to their respective bid items. - a.
 Laboratory costs associated with bacteriological testing shall be considered incidental, and are not eligible for reimbursement under the testing allowance.